Action of 22 August 1795: Aftermath

-Vice-admiral Jan Willem de Winter, the Batavian Navy's commander-in-chief, issued a proclamation after the battle praising the conduct of van Dirckinck's squadron and denouncing the British.
-The proclamation also noted that Argo suffered two killed and 15 injured during the battle and claimed that the Batavian brigs Echo, Gier and Mercuur stopped four British merchantmen and brought them into Kristiansand on 22 August in reprisal.
-However, historian Gerrit Dirk Bom noted that de Winter was mistaken and that the brigs actually stopped the four merchantmen (along with one brig) on 19 August, which may have caused Alms to attack the Batavian squadron on 22 August.
+Vice-admiral Jan Willem de Winter, the Batavian Navy's commander-in-chief, issued a proclamation after the battle praising the conduct of van Dirckinck's squadron and denouncing Alms'.
+The proclamation also claimed that the Batavian brigs Echo, Gier and Mercuur seized four British merchantmen and brought them into Kristiansand on 22 August in reprisal.
+However, the Dutch historian Gerrit Dirk Bom noted that de Winter was mistaken and that the brigs actually seized the four ships (along with another brig) on 19 August, which may have caused Alms to attack the Batavian squadron.
 On 19 September, Huygens wrote to the Provisional Representatives, confirming that the Danish government had made diplomatic overtures to the British, which ultimately proved to be pointless as Britain had already declared war on the Batavian Republic on 15 September.
 In the letter, Huygens also noted that the crews of the four merchantmen had been delivered to the British consul in Kristiansand, John Mitchell, on 22 August.